Our office is contacted constantly by email and phone spammers claiming they are responding to my request for information.

-Hundreds of CRM (customer relationship management) and other online marketing services exist that offer insider information on anyone that fills in the contact forms on your website, or in some cases, just visits your website.
-Some ‘scrape' the information from sites like Facebook, providing personal information only available to authorized “friends”, and you can have this for a modest monthly fee.
+Hundreds of CRM (customer relationship management) and other online marketing services exist that offer insider information on anyone who fills in the contact forms on your website, or in some cases, just visits your website.
+Some 'scrape' the information from sites like Facebook, providing personal information only available to authorized "friends", and you can have this insider intel for a modest monthly fee.

-It's the organizations gathering intel on prospects that sell the information as part of a monthly service that can be “trust busters.”
+It's the organizations gathering intel on subscribers that sell the data as part of a monthly service that can be "trust busters."

 1. IP addresses can represent an entire office, family or coffee shop.
 The chance that you are contacting the person that actually visited your site is a crap shoot.
 Your opening statement, when contacting them, could therefore be an outright lie: "You were on my website yesterday, and I notice you were looking at..."
 It's not a good way to begin a relationship of trust, particularly when discussing what is probably the largest transaction these people will ever consider.